Richard Danne (pronounced DAY‐nee) attended the U.C.L.A. Graduate

-AIGA Collections, then scroll down to Richard Danne.
+Archive Collection.
+Click on Collections, then scroll down to Richard Danne.

 nale, an elite honorary organization, and was President of its United States delegation for many years.
-Richard served on the Boards of: Third Street Music School, AIGA, Center for Coastal Studies, New York Public Library, and currently, the Napa Valley Jazz Society.
-He talso taught for years at the School of Visual Arts, NYC.
+Richard served on the Boards of: Third Street Music School, AIGA, New York Public Library, Center for Coastal Studies, and the Napa Valley Jazz Society.
+He talso taught for years at the School of Visual Arts in NYC.
 His work has taken him around the globe.